github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/customizing-your-repositorys-social-media-preview.md

 {% ifversion repo-rules %}You can upload an image to a public repository, or to a private repository to which you have previously uploaded an image.
 Your image can only be shared from a public repository.{% else %}You can upload an image to a private repository, but your image can only be shared from a public repository.{% endif %}

-{% tip %}
+> [!TIP]

-**Tip:** Your image should be a PNG, JPG, or GIF file under 1 MB in size.
+> Your image should be a PNG, JPG, or GIF file under 1 MB in size.
 For the best quality rendering, we recommend a size of at least 640 by 320 pixels (1280 by 640 pixels for best display).

-{% endtip %}

 {% data reusables.repositories.navigate-to-repo %}
 {% data reusables.repositories.sidebar-settings %}